Labels vs Snapshots

 The benefit of using labels is that you can use a more logical approach for marking file versions.
 For example, instead of having to remember which file version was associated with a release, you can look for the "Release XYZ" label.
 If you get the file based on that label, you will get the revision associated with Release XYZ.

-It is important to note that labels in Surround SCM only capture file content.
+In Surround SCM, labels only capture file content.
 If you perform a get based on the "Release XYZ" label, the file will include only the content that was in the file when you applied the label.
 You are not guaranteed that the file name will be the same (if the file was renamed after the label) or that the file will be placed in the same directory (if the file was moved after the label).

 Because of this, labels are not the best approach to have guaranteed repeatable builds or releases.
 If you have to do an old build or release and your old build scripts expect a file to have a certain name or be in a specific directory, the build may fail if you use labels.